Lands of Lore: The Throne of Chaos

-Lands of Lore: The Throne of Chaos is a 1993 role-playing video game developed by Westwood Studios and published by Virgin Games for MS-DOS, the NEC PC-9801, and FM Towns.
-It was the first installment of the Lands of Lore series.
+Lands of Lore: The Throne of Chaos is a 1993 role-playing video game developed by Westwood Studios and published by Virgin Games for MS-DOS, PC-98, and FM Towns.
+It is the first installment of the Lands of Lore series.
 The player travels around various environments, collecting items and battling monsters in an attempt to save the kingdom from a witch named Scotia, who has acquired shape-shifting abilities.

 Westwood wanted to create something new after being acquired by Virgin, and it was intended that the game outperform Eye of The Beholder II.
 Lands of Lore: The Throne of Chaos received generally positive reviews, with reviewers complimenting the graphics and the skill system, but some criticized its combat and repetitiveness.
 In 1994, the game was re-released on CD, adding voice-overs, including some by Patrick Stewart.
 Lands of Lore: The Throne of Chaos was followed by a sequel, Lands of Lore: Guardians of Destiny, in 1997.